Will Dispute Lawyers Sydney

 • The value and location of any property and other items included in the deceased’s estate

-• Any contributions you have made in the past which increased the value of the deceased’s estate
+• Any contributions you have made in the past that have increased the value of the deceased’s estate

 • Claims that have been made by other people on the estate in question